EC-Earth/ece2cmor3/README.md

 ## Installation:

 #### Installation & running with anaconda (strongly recommended):
 The Anaconda python distribution should be installed.
 With anaconda all the packages can be installed within one go by the package manager conda.
-This applies also to systems were one is not allowed to install complemenatry python packages to the default python distribution.
+This applies also to systems were one is not allowed to install complementary python packages to the default python distribution.

 ##### If Anaconda is not yet installed: